isotoma/isotoma.recipe.facts/README.rst

     If no fqdn is available, this will be the same as hostname. interface.X.address
-    The IP address of the network interface ``X``.
+    The IP address of the network interface ``X``. user.name
+    The name of the account running buildout user.uid
+    The uid running buildout.
+Numerical. user.gid
+    The gid running buildout.
+Numerical. user.home
+    The home directory of the user running buildout vcs.type
+    The type of checkout that buildout is being run from.
+Supports Git or SVN, otherwise will be 'unknown'. vcs.branch
+    The branch or that that buildout is being run from.
+Will be 'unknown' for unsupported VCS.

 Using facts